blindpandas/bookworm-website/content/news/announce-v04b1.md

 This release of Bookworm has been in the making for over an year.
 It includes many new features beside performance and stability improvements.
 Following are some of the new features in this version:

-* Support for new document formats.
-This brings the total of supported document formats to 15
+* Support for additional document formats.
+This brings the total number of supported document formats to 15
 * Support for extracting text from scanned documents using Optical Character Recognition (OCR)
 * Support for navigating structural elements using single-letter navigation commands
 * Support for opening URLs within Bookworm with the ability of extracting the main text of the article